 - The mission and/or philosophy of the conducting institution's governing body promotes educational excellence and supports the nurse anesthesia program within a doctoral framework. - 2.
 The organizational relationships of the institution, academic unit, and program are clearly delineated. - 3.
-The conducting organization completes a legally binding written agreement that outlines the expectations and responsibilities of all parties when an academic affiliation is established or 2 or more entities with unshared governance enter into a joint arrangement to conduct a program (see Glossary, "Unshared governance"). - 4.
+The conducting organization-institution completes a legally binding written agreement that outlines the expectations and responsibilities of all parties when an academic_affiliation is established or when 2two or more entities with unshared governance enter into a joint arrangement to conduct a program1 (see Glossary, "Conducting institution," "Unshared governance"). - 4.
 The amount of advanced standing or transfer credit awarded by the degree granting institution is clearly stated and publicized. - 5.
-The governance structure(s) facilitates effective communication. - 6.
-The CRNA program administrator, or an individual designated by the CRNA program administrator, participates in institutional planning, curriculum design and review, and other appropriate governance roles. - 7.
+The governance structure(s in which the program functions) facilitate appropriate involvement ands effective communication among and between faculty, students, administrators, the public, and its communities of interest. - The CRNA program administrator, or an individual designated by the CRNA program administrator, participates in institutional planning, curriculum design and review, and other appropriate governance roles. - 7.
 The institution's and/or program's committee structure is appropriate to meet program objectives and includes public, student, and faculty participation (see Glossary, "Public member"). - 8.
-The conducting institution provides sufficient time to permit faculty to fulfill their obligations to students including clinical and classroom teaching, counseling and evaluation, and advising on doctoral level scholarly activities (see Glossary, "Scholarly work oversight"). - 9.
-The conducting institution provides sufficient protected time to permit faculty to fulfill their own scholarly activities, service, administrative, and clinical responsibilities (see Glossary, "Protected time"). - 10.
-The program's resources must be adequate to support the size and scope of the program to appropriately prepare students for practice and to promote the quality of graduates including: - 10.
-1. financial resources that are budgeted and used to meet accreditation standards
+The conducting institution provides sufficient time to permit faculty to fulfill their obligations to students including clinical and classroom teaching, counseling and evaluation, and advising on doctoral level scholarly activities (see Glossary, "Scholarly work oversight," "Sufficient time"). - The conducting institution provides sufficient-protected time to permit faculty to fulfill their own administrative, teaching, research/scholarly activities, service, administrative, and /or clinical responsibilities (see Glossary, "Protected time").